bybdigital-dev/MixnMatch-Temp-2/replit.md

 ### Backend Architecture
 - **Framework**: Express.js with TypeScript for API endpoints
-- **Database Integration**: Drizzle ORM with connection to Neon PostgreSQL database
+- **Storage**: In-memory storage for contact inquiries and user data
 - **API Design**: RESTful endpoints for contact inquiries with proper validation using Zod schemas
 - **Development Tools**: Hot module replacement via Vite integration for seamless development experience

-### Database Schema
+### Data Storage
-- **Contact Inquiries Table**: Stores customer inquiries with fields for name, email, phone, suburb, services array, message, status tracking, and timestamps
+- **Contact Inquiries**: Stored in memory with fields for name, email, phone, suburb, services array, message, status tracking, and timestamps
-- **Users Table**: Basic user structure for future admin authentication (currently unused)
+- **Users**: Basic user structure for future admin authentication (currently unused)
-- **Migration System**: Drizzle Kit for database schema management and migrations
+- **Note**: Data is stored in memory and will be reset when the application restarts

 ### Key Features
 - **Single Page Application**: Complete business website with hero, services, gallery, testimonials, about, FAQ, and contact sections